Registered Nurse Baccalaureate to Master's Program

 Program Overview

 The Baccalaureate to Master’s Program for Registered Nurses is tailored for individuals with an associate degree in nursing and at least one year of registered nurse experience in their clinical area of specialty.
-The comprehensive curriculum centers on upper division Nursing and Liberal Arts courses, culminating in a Bachelor of Science degree with a major in Nursing.
-The program focuses on the dynamic landscape of global healthcare.
-Emphasis is placed on cultivating effective communication, collaboration, and leadership skills, essential for providing evidence based, socially just care to individuals, families, and populations.
-Diverse theoretical models of professional nursing and healthcare are introduced and applied to real-world clinical scenarios.
-Upon meeting specified progression criteria, students transition to the Master of Science program in their designated specialty.
+The comprehensive curriculum centers on upper-division nursing and liberal arts courses, culminating in a Bachelor of Science degree with a major in nursing.

-Upon completion of the program the baccalaureate graduate nurse will be able to:
+Upon completion of the program, the baccalaureate graduate nurse will be able to:

 1. Utilize clinical judgment when integrating established and evolving knowledge from nursing; liberal arts; natural and social sciences; and other related disciplines in the formation of innovative nursing practice.
 (Domain 1)

-2. Integrate evidence-based, compassionate and developmentally appropriate patient-centered nursing care to diverse individuals, families, and communities.
+2. Integrate evidence-based, compassionate, and developmentally appropriate patient-centered nursing care to diverse individuals, families, and communities.
 (Domain 2)

-4. Formulate professional, ethical knowledge based on nursing theory and evidence generated, synthesized, translated and applied from nursing and other disciplines to improve practice and transform health care.
+4. Formulate professional, ethical knowledge based on nursing theory and evidence generated, synthesized, translated, and applied from nursing and other disciplines to improve practice and transform healthcare.
 (Domain 4)

 6. Demonstrate intentional and effective collaboration across professions and with care team members, patients, families, communities, and stakeholders, fostering mutual respect and shared decision-making to optimize care, enhance the healthcare experience, and strengthen outcomes.
 (Domain 6)

-7. Incorporate communication technologies and informatics processes in coordinating resources to gather data and drive decision making to provide continuity of care, mitigation of error, and optimization of quality patient outcomes for diverse populations.
+7. Incorporate communication technologies and informatics processes in coordinating resources to gather data and drive decision-making to provide continuity of care, mitigation of error, and optimization of quality patient outcomes for diverse populations.
 (Domain 7 & 8)

 8. Demonstrate a professional identity of accountability, perspective, collaborative disposition, and comportment that reflects nursing's inherent values of altruism, autonomy, human dignity, integrity, and social justice.
 (Domain 9)

-• Translate nursing’s discipline specific perspective, theory, and research-based evidence to inform clinical judgment as the foundation for the highest level of advanced practice.
+• Translate nursing’s discipline-specific perspective, theory, and research-based evidence to inform clinical judgment as the foundation for the highest level of advanced practice.
 (Domain 1)

-• Synthesize advanced scientific knowledge with collaborative skills recognizing the intersectionality of multiple interdependent and social determinants of health, to design and deliver person-centered care that is holistic, respectful, just, evidenced-based and person-centered.
+• Synthesize advanced scientific knowledge with collaborative skills recognizing the intersectionality of multiple interdependent and social determinants of health, to design and deliver person-centered care that is holistic, respectful, just, evidenced-based, and person-centered.
 (Domain 2)

 • Advance the scholarship of nursing by applying nursing's unique perspective to lead the translation of evidence into practice to provide optimal care and address health inequities, structural racism, and system inequity.
 (Domain 4)

-• Apply principles of improvement science to evaluate care quality and safety to design system improvements and health policies that minimize risk of harm to patients and providers for system effectiveness.
+• Apply principles of improvement science to evaluate care quality and safety to design system improvements and health policies that minimize the risk of harm to patients and providers for system effectiveness.
 (Domain 5)

-• Lead inter-professional communication and collaboration to facilitate integration of evidence-based strategies that improve processes within healthcare systems optimizing outcomes for diverse populations.
+• Lead inter-professional communication and collaboration to facilitate the integration of evidence-based strategies that improve processes within healthcare systems optimizing outcomes for diverse populations.
 (Domain 6)

-• Model a resilient professional identity embodying accountability, perspective, ethical comportment and a collaborative disposition that is reflective of nursing’s mission to the individual, society and the profession.
+• Model a resilient professional identity embodying accountability, perspective, ethical comportment, and a collaborative disposition that is reflective of nursing’s mission to the individual, society, and the profession.
 (Domain 9)

 • Demonstrate self-reflection and cognitive flexibility to promote environments that foster life-long learning, professional growth, self-care, well-being, and resilience; and support the acquisition of nursing expertise and the assertion of leadership.
 (Domain 10)